 - Transfers to and from Florence for a full day in the city.

-- 2 classic Tuscan dinners at the Villa, wine & dessert included.
+- 2 classic Tuscan dinners at the Villa, with Chianti wine and dessert included.

 - Arrival and Departure Transfers to and from Florence train station or airport.